VBEST Year 1 to Year 6 Primary Programme

 Children will learn about living things in their environment.
 They will identify similarities and differences between local environments and know about some of the ways in which these affect the animals and plants that are found there.
 They will also observe and talk about their observation of the weather, recording reports of weather data.

 Moreover, children will learn about material properties and changes.
-They will learn to recognise some types of rocks and the uses of different rocks.
+They will learn to recognize some types of rocks and the uses of different rocks.
 They will know how the shapes of some materials can be changed by squashing, bending, twisting and stretching.
 They will also describe the way some everyday materials change when they are heated or cooled.
-They will recognise that some materials can dissolve in water.
+They will recognize that some materials can dissolve in water.

 Furthermore, children will learn about light and dark where they will identify different light sources including the sun.
 They will also be able to identify shadow and know that darkness is due to absence of light.
-They will also learn about electricity which will require them to recognise the components of simple circuits involving cells (batteries).
+They will also learn about electricity which will require them to recognize the components of simple circuits involving cells (batteries).
 They need to know how a switch can be used to break a circuit as well.
 In addition, the children will learn about the earth and beyond.
 They will explore how the sun appears to move during the day and how shadows change.
 They will also make a model how the spin of the Earth leads to day and night, for examples, with different sized balls and a torch.